getify/foi-lang/formalization-work/Foi-Specification.md

 #### §6.5.1 Iter Construction

 The `Iter@` constructor takes one argument and produces an Iter over the supplied source.
-Three source shapes are accepted:
+Two source shapes are accepted:

 **Tuple source:**